JetBrains/amper/docs/src/getting-started/tutorial.md

 ## Step 3.
 Add tests

 Now let’s add some tests.
-Amper configures the testing framework automatically, we only need to add some test code into the `test/` folder:
+Kargo configures the testing framework automatically, we only need to add some test code into the `test/` folder:

 <div class="grid" markdown>